jeffrey-agyepong/btg-music-magazine/src/content/news/melodic-hardcore-band-no-treaty-debuts-hard-hitting-ep-sound-the-trumpet.md

 ---
 title: No Treaty Debuts Hard-Hitting EP Sound The Trumpet
-description: Melodic Hardcore Band No Treaty Debuts Hard-Hitting EP Sound The Trumpet
+description: No Treaty has released their highly anticipated debut EP, Sound The Trumpet.
+The band delivers powerful, thought-provoking lyrics that challenge listeners to stand strong in the face of adversity.
 author: Jeffrey A.
 date: 2024-11-16T12:44:00.000Z
 image: https://ik.imagekit.io/boxhuwbys/no-treaty-sound-the-trumpet.webp